In-Person Information Sessions

-Information sessions are free, on a first come, first served basis and are typically in a small group question and answer format.
+Information sessions are free and are typically held in a small group, question and answer format.
+No RSVP is required.
 Topics covered usually include admissions requirements, applications dates and deadlines, academic and non-academic requirements, an overview of the application process and selection criteria.

 Information sessions are offered at all four distributed program sites – VFMP, IMP, NMP, and SMP.
 The information listed below refers specifically to the Vancouver Fraser Medical Program.
 Please refer to the Island Medical Program (IMP), the Northern Medical Program (NMP), and the Southern Medical Program (SMP) websites for information sessions at these sites.

 Please be considerate to all participants and arrive before the posted start times.
 Late arrivals may be asked to attend the next available session.
 Dates are subject to change.

 Upcoming Vancouver Fraser Medical Program Information Sessions are scheduled as follows: